crscardellino/crscardellino.github.io/_harp/public/posts/why-scala.md

 powerful high-order functions.

 There is a good article called [Functional Programming For The Rest Of Us](http://www.defmacro.org/ramblings/fp.html).
-Take a look at it, is an interesting read.
+Take a look at it, it's an interesting read.

 I learned the functional programming paradigm in the university, in my first